-This oil is also riddled with health benefits including increasing your body’s ability to burn fat, killing harmful microorganisms, reducing appetite, raising your HDL cholesterol (the “good” cholesterol), plus coconut oil has been known to boost the health of your hair, skin, and teeth.
+This oil is also riddled with health benefits, including increasing your body’s ability to burn fat, killing harmful microorganisms, reducing appetite, and raising your HDL cholesterol (the “good” cholesterol), plus coconut oil has been known to boost the health of your hair, skin, and teeth.

 One of the most astonishing health aspects of coconut oil is the medium-chain triglycerides or MCTs, which are popularly used in bulletproof coffee.
 MCTs have gained attention over the last few years for their impressive ability to boost fat burning and “provide your body and brain with quick energy.”
 These medium chain fats “go straight to the liver, where they are used as a quick source of energy or turned into ketones” which are champions at burning fat for energy.

-Olive oil is known far and wide for its wonderful health benefits including decreasing heart disease, lowering blood pressure and cholesterol, reducing blood clots, reducing the risk of cancer, and lowering inflammation.
-This is mostly due to the fact that olive oil is riddled with healthy fat — such as monounsaturated and polyunsaturated — as well as antioxidants.
+Olive oil is known far and wide for its wonderful health benefits, including decreasing heart disease, lowering blood pressure and cholesterol, reducing blood clots, reducing the risk of cancer, and lowering inflammation.
+This is mostly because olive oil is riddled with healthy fat — such as monounsaturated and polyunsaturated — as well as antioxidants.

 Tips and Tricks for Plant Oils

-Alright, so now you know the safest oils and maybe you’ve picked up a few other oils that are part you reserve stash.
-Now it’s time to get to actually cooking with these wonderful ingredients!
+Alright, so now you know the safest oils, and maybe you’ve picked up a few other oils that are part of your reserve stash.
+Now it’s time to get to cooking with these wonderful ingredients!
 Here are a few tips and tricks to get you started.

 Just because a food is fried doesn’t mean it’s unhealthy!
-In fact, it’s all comes down to the type of food being fried and the oil you’re using.
-For instance, any oil that has those super unstable PUFAs will be very unhealthy, while those high-heat safe oils can actually boost the nutritional value of said fried food.
+It all comes down to the type of food being fried and the oil you’re using.
+For instance, any oil that has those super unstable PUFAs will be very unhealthy, while those high-heat safe oils can boost the nutritional value of said fried food.